Gravitational Wave luminosity distance in viscous cosmological models: Viscous models

 Regardless of the value of $\alpha$, we notice that all the solutions tend to a constant value of the ratio beyond a certain redshift $z^*$.
 For a generic value of $\beta$, this overall offset is given by

 which clearly shows that is controlled by the ratio $\alpha/H_0$.
+Before moving on, a comment about the behavior for large $\alpha/H_0$ in Fig.~\ref{fig:Luminosity-distance-ratio} is in order.
+The intermediate bump emerging when $\alpha = 10\,H_0$ is due to the nonlinear modification of $\tilde{a}$ with respect to $a$, as accounted for in the second of Eqs.~\eqref{eq:6}.
+With the proviso that $k^2\gg\tilde{a}''/\tilde{a}$, $h_k$ scales as $\tilde{a}^{-1}$, regardless of $k$.
+Hence we get that the scaling of the GW amplitude is entirely given by Eq.~\eqref{eq:17}, as a consequence of the second of Eqs.~\eqref{eq:6}.
+When $\alpha\ll H_0$, Eq.~\eqref{eq:17} gives

+which only exhibits two regimes when $z$ is compared to 1.
+However, when $\alpha \gtrsim H_0$, the nonlinear dependence of $d^{GW}_L/d^{EM}_L$ cannot be neglected.
+In particular, since both small ($z\ll 1$) and large ($z\gg 1$) redshift behaviors are universal in regard to the value of $\alpha H^{-1}_0$, the intermediate range at $z\sim 1$ is precisely the only range where the nonlinear dependence on the shear viscosity can change the qualitative form of Fig.~\ref{fig:Luminosity-distance-ratio}.

 Although an Einstein-de Sitter universe is a very good approximation of the evolution of the Universe after the CMB, it fails to reproduce the recent Dark Energy epoch and a better model of the Universe is required.
 In the next subsection we will discuss the effects of viscosity within a $\Lambda$CDM-like model.